Lembani/hotel-reservation-backend/README.md

 - Coding Partners
 - Hat tip to [Microverse](https://www.microverse.org)
-- We acknowledge [Murat Korkmaz on Behance](https://www.behance.net/muratk) for designing the wireframe used for this project.
+- We acknowledge [Murat Korkmaz on Behance](https://www.behance.net/muratk) for designing the wireframe used in this project.

 ## 📝 License